DongyuanZhou/MA684-Financial-Data-Analysis/README.md

 **Future directions**

-Combine the bank interest rate in each years analysis is what we could consider deeper, and basic financial knowledge is required.
+Combine the bank interest rate in each year's analysis is what we could consider deeper, and basic financial knowledge is required.
 Moreover, since the loan is always span 3-5 years or more, maybe we could track the result years later.

 # Appendix and reference